Key Specs of Hyundai Tucson

 Tucson Latest Update

 The Tucson features a total of five variants and offers two engine and two transmission options.
 Notably, there is no four-wheel drive variant on offer yet, but it’s expected to come soon.
 It fills the vacant SUV slot between the Creta and the Santa FE in Hyundai India's lineup.
 It is powered by a 185PS 2.0-litre diesel and a 155PS 2.0-litre petrol.
-The Tucson rivals the likes of the Honda CR-V, VW Tiguan, upcoming MG Hector and the Jeep Compass.
+The Tucson rivals the likes of the Honda CR-V, VW Tiguan, MG Hector and the Jeep Compass.

 Hyundai Tucson price list (Variants)